 CR4: Cleared.
-As per information included on pages

-62 and 166-167.

-4 Doop the remained /

-4. Does the project / programme provide CAR1: Cleared.

-economic, social As per additional information on pages

-and environmental 183-191.

-benefits, particularly to

-vulnerable CR5: Cleared.

-communities, As per additional information provided

-including gender in Table 2 on page 23 and Table 3 on

-considerations, while avoiding or page 34.

-mitigating negative

-impacts, in CR6: Cleared.

-compliance with the Environmental and Social Policy and Gender Policy of the Fund?
+As per information included on pages 62 and 166-167.
+4. Does the project / programme provide economic, social and environmental benefits, particularly to vulnerable communities, including gender considerations, while avoiding or mitigating negative impacts, in CAR1: Cleared.
+As per additional information on pages 183-191.
+CR5: Cleared.
+As per additional information provided in Table 2 on page 23 and Table 3 on page 34.
+CR6: Cleared. - compliance with the Environmental and Social Policy and Gender Policy of the Fund?
 As per additional information provided on pages 64, 176-177 and 192-193.
 CR7: Cleared.
 As per information included on pages 186-191 and Table 28.
 CR8: Cleared.
-As per information included on pages 29, 64, 190 and Annex E on pages 5.
-Is the project / programme cost effective?
+As per information included on pages 29, 64, 190 and Annex E on pages 192-193.
+5. Is the project / programme cost effective?
 Potentially, but remains unclear given that risk assessments for long-term exposure of infrastructural improvements have not yet been carried out.
 Not cleared- Please refer to CR1 and CR2 above.
 Cleared.
 Refer to Clearance of CR1 and CR2 through the inclusion of an adaptative action plan with short-term actions and longer-term options (pathways) and an accompanying monitoring system.
-6. Is the project / programme consistent with national or subnational sustainable development strategies, national or sub-national development plans, poverty reduction strategies, national communications and adaptation programs of action - - and other relevant instruments?
+Is the project / programme consistent with national or sub- national sustainable development strategies, national or sub-national development plans, poverty reduction strategies, national communications and adaptation programs of action - - - and other relevant instruments? instruments?
 7. Does the project / programme meet the relevant national technical standards, where applicable, in compliance with the Environmental and Social Policy of the Fund?
-CAR2: Cleared.
+CAR2 : Cleared .
 As per additional information provided on page 44. - - 8.
 Is there duplication of project / programme with other funding sources?
 CR9: Cleared.
 As per additional information included on pages 47, 50-51 and 57-58. - - 9.
 Does the project / programme have a learning and knowledge management component to capture and feedback lessons? - - - 10.
 Has a consultative process taken place, and has it involved all key stakeholders, and vulnerable groups, including gender considerations in compliance with the Environmental CR10: Cleared.
-As per information included on page 51-52, Annex A pages 101-131 and Annex B on pages 132-163. - - and (Social Policy Gender Policy e Fund? finan on th cost rease cing justified te basis of full cla of adaptation eff oning? be emains Not Cleared. nis can be assessed when the arification requests on cost fectiveness, concrete adaptation enefits and future climate impacts are abmitted.
+As per information included on page 51-52, Annex A pages 101-131 and Annex B on pages 132-163. - - and Social Policy and Gender Policy of the Fund? - 11.
+Is the requested financing justified on the basis of full cost of adaptation reasoning?
+Remains Not Cleared.
+This can be assessed when the clarification requests on cost effectiveness, concrete adaptation benefits and future climate impacts are submitted.
 Please refer to CR1 and CR2 above.
-Cleared.
-Refer to Clearance of CR1 and CR2 through the inclusion of an adaptative action plan with short-term actions and longer-term options (pathways) and an accompanying monitoring system. prog with e project / ram aligned - AF's results ework? - - proje outco taker wher proje ct/programme on into account of designing the act?
-R11: Cleared. s per information included on pages 4, 67 and 72-74. - - prog an o envir socia the project / ramme provide /erview of onmental and al impacts / identified, in - -
+Cleared .
+Refer to Clearance of CR1 and CR2 through the inclusion of an adaptative action plan with short-term actions and longer-term options (pathways) and an accompanying monitoring system.
+12. Is the project / program aligned with AF's results framework? - - - 13.
+Has the sustainability of the project/programme outcomes been taken into account when designing the project?
+CR11: Cleared .
+As per information included on pages 64, 67 and 72-74. - - 14.
+Does the project / programme provide an overview of environmental and social impacts / risks identified, in - - -